 The level of tension both in and surrounding you is nearly unbearable.
-You worry because you are extremely distressed, but you also feel terrible that others have to deal with the fallout of your behaviors.
-You wish that you could wave a magic wand and restore a sense of calm to your life, but you can’t seem to imagine how that life can ever be possible the way things are going.
+You worry because you are extremely distressed, but you also feel terrible that others have to deal with the fallout of your anger.
+You wish that you could wave a magic wand and restore a sense of calm to your life, but you can’t seem to imagine how that life can ever be possible with the way that things are going.

-Lately, you wish you could trust yourself in your relationships.
+Lately, you wish that you could trust yourself in your relationships.
 You truly want to help yourself feel less angry, but you now recognize that your issues go deeper than you can manage on your own.

-So here you are, ready to reach out to see if therapy can help restore a sense of order and replace the chaos.
+So, here you are…ready to reach out to see if therapy can help restore a sense of order and replace the chaos.

 A lot of the time, you feel so overwhelmed by the emotions inside of you that you take your anger out on everyone else.

 You truly want to find relief from the internal pressure that seems to make your emotions so ready to erupt.
-But you have no idea what else to do to help yourself overcome your highly volatile temperament.
+But, you have no idea what else to do to help yourself overcome your highly volatile temperament.
 You never imagined it would get to this level.
-And you certainly didn’t expect you’d need to reach out for profession help.
+And, you certainly didn’t expect you’d need to reach out for profession help.

-Signs You Are Struggling with Anger
+Signs That You are Struggling with Anger